M2000Interpreter/Version8/readme.txt

 M2000 Interpreter and Environment

-Version 10 revision 10 active-X
+Version 10 revision 11 active-X
-Fix xmldata object's parser
+Some bug fixes.
+Added JsonArray and JsonObject objects.

 George Karras, Kallithea Attikis, Greece. fotodigitallab@gmail.com

 The fist time you run the interpreter do this in M2000 console: dir appdir$